1337hero/boldandadventurous.com/_posts/2015-02-04-87-days-and-some-great-news.md

 ---
+layout: post
 title: 'Pulse Check: 87 Days and Some Great News!'
-author: JorDanee
-layout: post
 permalink: /87-days-and-some-great-news/

+by: JorDanee

+quote:

+image: /media/default-cover.jpg
+video: false

 categories:
-  - 'News &amp; Updates'
+  - News & Updates

 ---

 23 days down.
 87 more to go.

 We&#8217;ve scheduled our big, massive yard sale for the last weekend in February/first weekend in March.
 I&#8217;m hoping we&#8217;ll see most everything go in that sale that hasn&#8217;t already moved on Craigslist or isn&#8217;t going in the Airstream with us.
 I&#8217;m pretty confident that I&#8217;ve sorted 80% of the house for the sale.
 Now that the Corvette is sold (and out of the garage), I&#8217;ll start moving garage sale items out there and out of the spare bedroom.
 That&#8217;ll give me a chance to get everything priced and take a final inventory of what&#8217;s what.